-- 2.69 With the exception of Foundation licensees, Amateur Radio licensees may use whatever equipment they wish, if its use complies with the terms and conditions of the Licence.
-There is no general requirement for Amateur Radio apparatus to confirm to the essential requirements of the Radio and Telecommunication Terminal Equipment Directive32 ("R&TTED").
-However, the R&TTED does cover Amateur Radio apparatus that is available commercially ('plug-and-play' equipment or kits designed to be assembled into 'plug-and-play' equipment). - 2.70 Holders of the Foundation Licence have demonstrated only limited technical competence and so pose a greater risk of causing harmful interference (even if inadvertently) if they construct their own apparatus.
-We therefore restrict holders of the Foundation Licence to apparatus that conforms to Interface Requirement IR 202833 or is assembled from kits, which conform to IR 2028.
-We believe that if apparatus conforms to IR2028 it should be possible to demonstrate its conformity with the essential requirements of the R&TTED.
-Through IR 2028, we therefore manage the risk of inadvertent harmful interference. - 2.71 In some cases, different members of a family may all be licensed Radio Amateurs but at different levels.
+- 2.74 With the exception of Foundation licensees, Amateur Radio licensees may use whatever equipment they wish, if its use complies with the terms and conditions of the Licence.
+There is no general requirement for Amateur Radio apparatus to conform to the essential requirements of the Radio Equipment Directive34 ("RED").
+However, the RED does cover commercially available Amateur Radio apparatus ('plug-and-play' equipment or kits designed to be assembled into 'plug-and-play' equipment). - 2.75 Holders of the Foundation Licence have demonstrated only limited technical competence and so pose a greater risk of causing harmful interference (even if inadvertently) if they construct their own apparatus.
+We therefore restrict holders of the Foundation Licence to apparatus that conforms to Interface Requirement IR 202835 or is assembled from kits, which conform to IR 2028.
+We believe that if apparatus conforms to IR2028 it should be possible to demonstrate its conformity with the essential requirements of the RED.
+Through IR 2028, we therefore manage the risk of inadvertent harmful interference. - 2.76 In some cases, different members of a family may all be licensed Radio Amateurs but at different levels.
 However, there might only be one 'station'.
-In that case, whoever operates the station must comply with all of the terms and conditions of his or her particular class of Amateur Radio licence.
+In that case, whoever operates the station must comply with all of the terms and conditions of his or her particular class of Amateur Radio licence. - 2.77 For example, if one family member holds a Foundation Licence, then that licensee may only use IR 2028 apparatus (see above), unless operating under the supervision of a Full Licence holder.
+The use of the IR 2028 equipment must also comply with all of the other Licence conditions, such as power limits.